 4. Again pour water in the bowl or pan.

-5. Gently swirl the saag with your hands and then drain the water. do this method 2 to 3 times more so that the saag is cleaned properly.
+5. Gently swirl the saag with your hands and then drain the water.
+Repeat this method 2 to 3 times, so that the saag is cleaned properly.

-6. Lastly drain all the water very well from the saag.
+6. Lastly, drain all the water well from the saag.

 7. Roughly chop the saag.

-8. In a 3 litre pressure cooker, take the chopped saag.
+8. In a 3-liter stovetop pressure cooker, add the chopped saag.

 9. Add 2 tablespoons rinsed moong dal.
-Instead of moong dal, you can add makai ka atta (maize flour) or besan (gram flour) or bajra atta (sorghum flour)
+Instead of moong dal, you can add maize flour, gram flour or pearl millet flour.

-10. Add 1 medium tomato (quartered), 1 teaspoon chopped ginger, 1 teaspoon chopped garlic and 1 green chili.
+10. Add 1 medium quartered tomato, 1 teaspoon chopped ginger, 1 teaspoon chopped garlic and 1 green chili (about 1 teaspoon, chopped).

-11. Add 1 pinch asafoetida or salt as required.
+11. Add 1 pinch asafoetida (hing) and salt as required.

 12. Add ½ cup water.

-14. When the pressure settles down on its own, open the lid.
+14. When the pressure settles down naturally, open the lid.
 Keep it open so that the saag mixture becomes warm or cools down.

-15. When the saag mixture has become warm or cooled down, take it in a mixer-grinder jar or blender.
+15. When the saag mixture has become warm or cooled, take it in a mixer-grinder jar or blender.
 You can also blend directly in the cooker with a hand held electric blender.

 16. Blend to a smooth consistency.
-Keep saag aside.
+Set aside.

 17. Heat 2 tablespoons mustard oil in a pan or kadai.
 You can also use ghee instead of mustard oil.